chicks-net/google-plus-posts-dumper/README.md

 `Google+ Stream/Posts` directory structure.
 1. The directory where you want the Markdown files created.

+### Be just

+Check out [casey/just](https://github.com/casey/just) if you haven't heard of `just` yet.

-You can see in the `justfile` how I've been testing this on my machine.
+You can see in the [`justfile`](./justfile) how I've been using it to build this project on my machine.
+Running `just` without arguments will run the `try` stanza where I have setup my source and destination directories.
+Feel free to edit this for your own convenience -- you would be `just`ified.  :grin:

+Other named recipes are:

+* `check` - run rust linters locally
+* `newdep crate_name` - add a new create dependancy
+* `sync` - get out of a branch after merging

+So `just check` would rerun the linters for you.

+I'm still new to `just`, but it has been helpful while developing this project.
+I'm working on a blog post or youtube video about my happy experience with `just`.